Ziadabdelsalam/Police-Assistant/README.md

 Note that the used python version was python 3.9.5
 # Fire Detection Script:
-function detect_from_video change the first argument in DetectObjectsFromVideo input_file_path to camera_input and change the function parameters to camera_input
+function detect_from_video change the first argument in DetectObjectsFromVideo input_file_path to camera_input and change the function parameters to camera_input to enable working with your web cam if you want to read a video just leave it as it is
 # RUN Script:
 change Detect_Fire arguments to the cv2.Video_Capture variable\
 change set cv2.Video_Capture to 0 to open the webcam